Youngkin wins Virginia governor’s race, jolting Democrats

 That approach could provide a model for Republicans competing in future races that feature significant numbers of Democratic or independent voters.

-Meanwhile Tuesday, mayoral contests from New York and Boston to St. Louis, Detroit and Seattle promised to reshape leadership in many of the nation’s largest cities.
-Democratic former police captain Eric Adams won in New York City, and Boston voters elected City Councilor Michelle Wu, the city’s first female Asian American mayor.
-Cincinnati, too, is getting its first Asian American mayor, Aftab Pureval.
+Elsewhere in the country Tuesday, mayoral contests helped shape the leadership of some of the nation’s largest cities.
+Democratic former police captain Eric Adams won in New York, and Boston voters elected City Councilor Michelle Wu, the city’s first female Asian American mayor.
+Cincinnati is getting its first Asian American mayor, Aftab Pureval.

 Minneapolis voters rejected a ballot initiative that sought to overhaul policing in their city, where George Floyd was killed by a white police officer on Memorial Day 2020, sparking the largest wave of protests against racial injustice in generations.
-The initiative would have replaced the police force with a Department of Public Safety charged with undertaking “a comprehensive public health” approach that would increase funding for violence prevention, dispatch mental health experts in response to some emergency calls and include police officers “if necessary.”
+The initiative would have replaced the police force with a Department of Public Safety charged with undertaking “a comprehensive public health” approach to policing.

 But no other contest in this off-year election season received the level of national attention — and money — as the governor’s race in Virginia, a state with broad swaths of college-educated suburban voters who are increasingly influential in swaying control of Congress and the White House.

 A former co-CEO at the Carlyle Group with a lanky, 6′6″ build that once made him a reserve forward on Rice University’s basketball team, Youngkin poured vast amounts of his personal fortune into a campaign that spent more than $59 million.
-Favoring fleece vests, Youngkin sought to cut the image of a genial suburban dad, often opening meetings with prayer.
+Favoring fleece vests, Youngkin sought to cut the image of a genial suburban dad.

 Youngkin ran confidently on a conservative platform.
 He opposed a major clean energy mandate the state passed two years ago and objected to abortion in most circumstances.